Butterfly: Pattern formation

-The colorful patterns on many butterfly wings tell potential predators that they are toxic.
+The colourful patterns on many butterfly wings tell potential predators that they are toxic.
 Hence, the genetic basis of wing pattern formation can illuminate both the evolution of butterflies as well as their developmental biology.
-The color of butterfly wings is derived from tiny structures called scales, each of which have their own pigments.
+The colour of butterfly wings is derived from tiny structures called scales, each of which have their own pigments.
 In Heliconius butterflies, there are three types of scales: yellow/white, black, and red/orange/brown scales.
-Some mechanism of wing pattern formation are now being solved using genetic techniques.
-For instance, a gene called cortex determines the color of scales: deleting cortex turned black and red scales yellow.
-Mutations, e.g. transposon insertions of the non-coding DNA around the cortex gene can turn a black-winged butterfly into a butterfly with a yellow wing band.
+Some mechanism of wing pattern formation are now being investigated using genetic techniques.
+For instance, a gene called cortex determines the colour of scales: deleting cortex turned black and red scales yellow.
+Mutations, e.g. transposon insertions of the non-coding DNA around the cortex gene, can turn a black-winged butterfly into a butterfly with a yellow wing band.

+Mating

+When the butterfly Bicyclus anynana is subjected to repeated inbreeding in the laboratory, there is a dramatic decrease in egg hatching.
+This severe inbreeding depression is considered to be likely due to a relatively high mutation rate to recessive alleles with substantial damaging effects and infrequent episodes of inbreeding in nature that might otherwise purge such mutations.
+Although B. anynana experiences inbreeding depression when forcibly inbred in the laboratory it recovers within a few generation when allowed to breed freely.
+During mate selection, adult females do not innately avoid or learn to avoid siblings, implying that such detection may not be critical to reproductive fitness.
+Inbreeding may persist in B anynana because the probability of encountering close relatives is rare in nature; that is, movement ecology may mask the deleterious effect of inbreeding resulting in relaxation of selection for active inbreeding avoidance behaviors.